Legislative Tracker

 Establishes a comprehensive U.S. policy to recover Ukrainian children forcibly deported to Russia and Russian-occupied territories.
 Authorizes sanctions against Russian officials responsible for child deportations, funds international recovery efforts, and creates a special envoy for abducted Ukrainian children.

-Why it matters: Russia has forcibly deported over 19,000 documented Ukrainian children to Russia -- this bill creates the first dedicated U.S. legal and diplomatic framework to locate, document, and bring them home.
+Why It Matters: Russia has forcibly deported over 19,000 documented Ukrainian children to Russia.
+This bill creates the first dedicated U.S. legal and diplomatic framework to locate, document, and bring them home.

 Progress